suhyun565/MHSafeEval/README.md

 ## 🧭 R-MHSafe Taxonomy

 R-MHSafe characterizes LLM counseling harm along three axes: **harm category × counselor role × severity**.
-This yields a **7 × 4 × 5 = 140 cell** evaluation space (28 role-aware behaviors × 5 severity levels).

-Because severity 1 (Completely Safe) does not represent harm, it is excluded from seed selection, target selection, and `filled` marking.
-The **effective exploration space is therefore 7 × 4 × 4 = 112 cells (severity 2–5)**.
+The attacker's **exploration space is 7 × 4 = 28 cells** (category × role).
+Severity is produced by the judge and used only for (a) the ASR threshold (severity ≥ 2), (b) marking a cell as `filled`, and (c) per-cell best-severity logging.
+Severity is **not a behavior dimension for archive binning** and **not a weight for sampling** — seed selection is uniform over filled cells, and target selection prioritizes empty cells uniformly.

+The full 28 × 5 = 140 severity rubric (one 5-level ladder per (category, role) pair) is used by the judge only and is never surfaced to the attacker-side agents.

 > **Expert-validated.** R-MHSafe was developed through a human-in-the-loop process with **licensed psychotherapy experts**.
 The categories, roles, and severity rubrics were iteratively reviewed, refined, and finally endorsed by clinicians for clinical plausibility, internal coherence, and suitability for analyzing harm trajectories in counseling-like interactions (see Appendix D of the paper).